MapNet2025/Mapnet2025.github.io/_pages/register.md

 Download: [abstract submission template](https://mapnet2023.github.io/assets/MapNet-Abstract-Template-2023.docx)

-- The deadline for abstract submission is 5pm on 1st November, 2023.
+- The deadline for abstract submission is 5pm on 14th October, 2025.
-- Please email your abstracts (using the template above) to: <a href="mailto:mapnet23@agresearch.co.nz?subject=MapNet23 abstract submission">mapnet23@agresearch.co.nz</a>
+- Please email your abstracts (using the template above) to: <a href="mailto:mapnet23@agresearch.co.nz?subject=MapNet23 abstract submission">MapNet25@agresearch.co.nz</a>